-No matter your audience, identifying qualified leads and determining where they are in their journey is essential.
-However, your approach is also determined by whether you’re marketing to consumers or to other businesses.
+No matter your audience, whether B2B or B2C identifying qualified leads and determining where they are in their journey is essential.
+However, your approach within this B2C principles is also determined by whether you’re marketing to consumers or to other businesses.

 Although they share some similarities, B2B customers have different pain points than the average consumer.
 Therefore, they require a different approach.
 What are these differences, and how do they influence your marketing strategy?